ksachdeva/dlib-to-tf-keras-converter/README.md

 ### Step 1

 The weights for the model are in stored in the binary fomat (.dat file).
-You can download the file and unzip it.

-Here is the location from you can download it - http://dlib.net/files/dlib_face_recognition_resnet_model_v1.dat.bz2
+Here is the location from where you can download it - http://dlib.net/files/dlib_face_recognition_resnet_model_v1.dat.bz2

 ### Step 2

 Dlib toolkit provides a method to take the serialized weights and generate the XML from it.
-This is done using a C++ tool `xml_generator`.
-All it really does is that it defines the network in C++ (following an example from dlib), loads the weights and then serialize it.
+This is done using C++ so I am providing a tool called `xml_generator`.
+All it really does is that it defines the network in C++ (following the example from dlib), loads the weights and then serialize it.

 In order to use this tool you should have following installed on your machine -